tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list Clients
+1. User requests to list Clients.
-2. FitEgo shows a list of Clients
+2. FitEgo shows a list of Clients.
-3. User requests to edit a specific Client in the list
+3. User requests to edit a specific Client in the list.
-4. FitEgo edits the Client according to the specified details
+4. FitEgo edits the Client according to the specified details.

     Use case ends.